openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    Retype new password:

-Controller-0 is initialized with StarlingX, and is ready for configuration.
+controller-0 is initialized with StarlingX, and is ready for configuration.

 ************************
-Configuring Controller-0
+Configuring controller-0
 ************************

-This section describes how to perform the Controller-0 configuration interactively just to bootstrap system with minimum critical data.
+This section describes how to perform the controller-0 configuration interactively just to bootstrap system with minimum critical data.
-Except where noted, all the commands must be executed from the console of the active controller (here assumed to be Controller-0).
+Except where noted, all the commands must be executed from the console of the active controller (here assumed to be controller-0).

 When run interactively, the config_controller script presents a series of prompts for initial configuration of StarlingX:

--  For the Virtual Environment, you can accept all the default values immediately after ‘system date and time’.
+-  For the virtual environment, you can accept all the default values immediately after ‘system date and time’.
--  For a Physical Deployment, answer the bootstrap configuration questions with answers applicable to your particular physical setup.
+-  For a physical deployment, answer the bootstrap configuration questions with answers applicable to your particular physical setup.

-The script is used to configure the first controller in the StarlingX cluster as Controller-0.
+The script is used to configure the first controller in the StarlingX cluster as controller-0.
 The prompts are grouped by configuration area.
 To start the script interactively, use the following command with no parameters: